 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Let’s explore your Chromebook's security and decide when installing a good antivirus on your computer may make sense.
+Let's explore how Chromebook's security works, where it falls short, and when adding a good antivirus makes sense.

 Security risks for Chromebooks